 Managing Director & Senior Partner; Global Leader, Engineered Products & Infrastructure

-Related Expertise: Building Materials
+Related Expertise: Building Materials Industry

 The digital revolution poses a fundamental challenge to the graphic-paper industry.
 Growth in global demand has slowed significantly as the digital distribution of content has gained momentum.
 How will this play out over the next decade?
 Will the trend accelerate or slow down?
 Will all consumers behave similarly?
 Will all countries follow the same pattern of demand reduction?
 And what are the implications for paper companies’ strategies?